 They also appear to have low blood Vit D levels.

 Some scientists debating the reason for the relationship between obese people and Covid-19 tend to lean towards the thinking that there is:

-Furthermore, the link for Vitamin D hinges with the second reason.
+Furthermore, the link for Vitamin D hinges on the second reason.

-That is - people with obesity who have low Vit D levels have an excessive amount of inflammatory Cytokines which in the case of Covid-19, and this drives more severe disease.
+That is – people with obesity who have low Vit D levels have an excessive amount of inflammatory Cytokines, which in the case of Covid-19, drives more severe disease.